groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/java-groupdocs-comparison-multi-stream-document-guide/_index.md

 }
 ```

 **Pro Tip**: You can add as many target documents as your system memory allows.
-In practice, comparing 10-15 documents simultaneously works well on most modern systems.
+In practice, comparing 10–15 documents simultaneously works well on most modern machines.

 ### Step 3: Execute Comparison and Generate Results

-Finally, let's run the comparison and save the results:
+Finally, run the comparison and save the results:

 ```java
 import java.io.FileOutputStream;